c4cs/c4cs.github.io/_commands/tools/time.md

 ~~~

 ### Meaning:
-The '-v' (or '--verbose') flag tells the computer to print out all of the time information it has.
+The `-v` (or `--verbose`) flag tells the computer to print out all of the time information it has.
 The output would look
 something like the following:

 	Command being timed: "./project"